true-happiness/true-happiness.github.io/_posts/2015-12-12-why-am-I-unhappy-1.markdown

 Nevertheless, we are learning to be happy.
 So how could it be a bad journey right?
 So enjoy your road toward it.
 Have fun learning it.
 I promise you it&rsquo;s a beautiful journey.</p>

 <p>Knowing where your happiness truly belongs is a skill one which can be improve by learning to quickly identify where you have misplaced your happiness.
 This is what mindfulness is for.
+(Click <a href="/tags/practice-of-true-happiness/">here</a> to learn more about the practice of True Happiness.)
 Let go of unnecessary desires because the less ties of "happiness" we have the easier for us to find happiness in life.</p>

 <blockquote>A happy life must always be simple no matter how complicate our lives have become.</blockquote>